Insights · Published Apr 26, 2026 · Updated May 18, 2026 · 20 min read

 How do I know if a use-case variant is worth adding to my tracked set?

-Three criteria: (1) it surfaces a different leaderboard from the pillar's universal version (cross-check by running both), (2) it produces consistent results across 3 runs (high-variance prompts are noise), and (3) you can articulate one failure mode it diagnoses.
+Three criteria.
+(1) It surfaces a different leaderboard from the pillar's universal version — cross-check by running both.
+(2) It produces consistent results across 3 runs (high-variance prompts are noise).
+(3) You can articulate one failure mode it diagnoses.
 If a prompt fails any of those three checks, drop it.

 About the author.
-Joao da Silva is co-founder of friction AI alongside Camilla Wirth. friction AI tracks brand visibility across ChatGPT, Claude, Perplexity, and Gemini for SaaS and DTC brands.
-Joao writes about AI search, entity recognition, and the operational side of getting recommended by LLMs.
+Joao da Silva is co-founder of friction AI with Camilla Wirth. friction AI tracks brand visibility across ChatGPT, Claude, Perplexity, and Gemini.
+The clients are SaaS and DTC brands.
+Joao writes about AI search, entity recognition, and how to get recommended by LLMs.
 Connect with him on LinkedIn.